-This is a great opportunity to experience the realities of undertaking research in a wide range of clinical settings.
+This is a great opportunity to do and study improvement with clinical teams in a wide range of community or hospital settings.

 Top-rated medical school